Bike tour in the coffee triangle

 Paz de Ariporo

-On the way, we stopped at a little restaurant in the village of Paz de Ariporo, for a lunch of grilled chicken.
+After some time, we stopped at a little restaurant in the village of Paz de Ariporo, for a lunch of grilled chicken.
 The heat in the village was exhausting and it was a relief to get back into the air-conditioned Toyota Hilux.

 Montañas del Totumo